UANATACA/SIGNBOX-REPO/signbox_gui.md

 # What it is

 <div style="text-align: justify">
-SignBox is a high performance, enterprise-grade solution for automated digital signature of any type of file.
+SignBox is a high performance, enterprise-grade solution for automated electronic signature of any type of file.
 SignBox is a turnkey system that can be easily integrated with any business application thanks to its high-level web API based on the http RESTful paradigm.
 </div>

 # How it works
 <div style="text-align: justify">
-The service is given with SignBox Optimizer that is a server system exposing http RESTful APIs by means of which, business applications are enabled to require the digital signature of files batch.
+The service is given with SignBox Optimizer that is a server system exposing http RESTful APIs by means of which, business applications are enabled to require the electronic signature of files batch.
 <br></br>
 SignBox Optimizer performs the most computationally expensive workload of the signature process, thus reducing the data traffic on the local network and make the most of the cryptographic hardware acceleration.
-The documnets to be signed are processed in the customer business layer and are not send to Uanataca Services, instead is sent a hash of the document created using a hash algorithm.
+The documents to be signed are processed in the customer business layer and are not send to Uanataca Services, instead is sent a hash of the document created using a hash algorithm.
 For environments demanding high performance, SignBox can be coupled with a pool of SignBox Optimizer.
 <br></br>
-The system provides options for several digital signature formats including time stamping and long term validation.
+The system provides options for several electronic signature formats including time stamping and long term validation.
 The signature is performed in Uanataca Trusted Service Center where signature keys are secure remotely stored.
 </div>
 <br></br>